laroche/arm-devel-infrastructure/debian/README.rst

   ./debian.sh 64 unstable 2222

-On the first invocation the corresponding ISO install image is downloaded and a new harddisk image is created.
+On the first invocation the corresponding ISO install image is downloaded and a new hard disk image is created.
 With subsequent invocations, the existing harddisk image is started.

 .. _qemu: https://www.qemu.org/